C-EO/gitea-gcloud-ubuntu/README.md

 ## Part III: Additional Measures to Secure Gitea

-Enabling 2-step verification, registering a domain that requires an SSL certificate, disabling OpenID sign-in, disabling self-registration, and using a strong administrator password help secure Gitea by restricting access to it.
+Enabling two-step verification, registering a domain that requires an SSL certificate, disabling OpenID sign-in, disabling self-registration, and using a strong administrator password help secure Gitea by restricting access to it.

 However, we can do better...